ltspicer/GALAXIS.electronic/README.md

 It is important that a terminal opens!
 Missing libraries should be installed automatically on first start.

 Alternative for Windows users: Click galaxis.exe (no Python needed).
+But needed data directory & config.ini

 In Linux, if no "run in terminal" option is available or a starter is created, run starter.sh.